ckeditor/ckeditor5/docs/installation/getting-started/getting-and-setting-data.md

 ## Autosave feature

-The {@link module:autosave/autosave~Autosave} feature allows you to automatically save the data (e.g. send it to the server) when needed (when the user changed the content).
-Please refer to the {@link features/autosave autosave} guide for details.
+The {@link module:autosave/autosave~Autosave} feature allows you to automatically save the data (e.g. send it to the server) when needed.
+This can happen, for example, when the user changed the content.

+Please refer to the {@link features/autosave Autosave} guide for details.

 ## Handling users exiting the page